NathanielJBrown97/Ramshackle/business/UserResearch.md

 As a team Ramshackle will include Renters as a demographic and tailor some aspects of the Ramshackle User Experience to them.
 In order to reach as many potential users as possible.

+# Observation 5: Do you own multiple homes?
+**Observation Statement:**
+Majority of respondents do not own multiple homes.
+**Supporting Data:**
+The number of respondents who do not own multiple homes is 87.5%.
+**Team Action:**
+We will prioritize implementing a feature to keep track of repairs for users who own a single home or property.

+# Observation 8: Are you currently using any application to manage your home repairs?
+**Observation Statement:**
+All respondents who took the survey do not use any application to manage their home repairs.
+**Supporting Data:**
+The number of respondents who voted no is 100%.
+**Team Action:**
+We will provide a user-friendly and easy-to-use application for users who never used an application to manage their home repairs.

 # Observation 9: Features Most Helpful
 **Observation Statement:**
 Most users are interested in Invoice Uploads, Maintenance Calendar Reminders, Repair Service Provider History, Spending Tracking, and Tool/Appliance Manual Collection.